 Here at Edgecumbe, we love anything that can help with people analytics and employee engagement and wellbeing.
 As technology advances, many HR professionals are starting to see huge benefits by leveraging different types of software and online resources to save time, increase efficiency and save money.

 From free online resources to monthly software subscriptions, these tools can support HR professionals to achieve more in their day.
 We’ve listed out just a handful of resources we think are useful below:

-We may be a little biased here at Primary Colours Surveys, but we think investing in people and taking the time to understand them better is worth its weight in gold for organisations.
+We may be a little biased here at Edgecumbe Surveys, but we think investing in people and taking the time to understand them better is worth its weight in gold for organisations.
 As our Head, Heart and Hands model of engagement shows, an engaged employee is going to put their head (intellectual buy-in), heart (emotional buy-in) and hands (motivation and behavioural effort) into their work and the organisation as a whole.
 This means they will help the organisation achieve more.

 Employee engagement is key to building a motivated, committed, healthy and high-performing workforce.
 Surveys are a simple and effective way an organisation can identify, track and manage the key factors that have an influence on employee engagement.

 Building long-term organisations can’t just rely on recruitment but rather needs to embed employee retention and wellbeing into its culture and character.
 Understanding how engaged your employees are is a key part of this.